FraFerrazzi/exprob_assignment2/README.md

 ## ROS Parameters

 This software requires the following ROS parameters.

- - `config/environment_size`: It represents the environment boundaries as a list of two floating numbers, i.e., `[x_max, y_max]`.
-The environment will have the `x`-th coordinate spanning in the interval `[0, x_max)`, while the `y`-th coordinate in `[0, y_max)`.

- - `test/random_plan_points`: It represents the number of via points in a plan.
-It is a list of n elements, where n is a random value inside the interval: `[min_n, max_n]`.
-The chosen random value within such an interval defines the length of each plan.

- - `test/random_plan_time`: It represents the time required to compute the next via point by the planner.
-The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.

- - `test/random_motion_time`: It represents the time required to reach the next via point.
-The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.

  - `test/random_sense/battery_charge`: It indicates the time necessary to recharge the battery of the robot.
 The time is chosen randomly inside the `[min_time, max_time]` interval, which is in seconds.